As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 Beyond using a recipient’s name in your subject lines, you can also personalize your emails with a topic that people are familiar with to improve conversion rates.

-Another business making good use of personalization is Planet Fitness, a market leader for the fitness industry.
-When it introduced email personalization and automation to its online store, it experienced a 68% increase in conversion rate and a 12% uptick in average order value.
+A business making good use of personalization is Planet Fitness, a market leader for the fitness industry.
+When it introduced email personalization and automation to its online store several years ago, it experienced a 68% increase in conversion rate and a 12% uptick in average order value.

 It’s easy to personalize emails with a recipient’s first name, assuming you’ve been collecting names on your opt-in form.
 If you’re using Getresponse to automate your emails, here’s exactly how to personalize your subject lines – most autoresponder services have similar features:

-iii).
-Personalize: It’s time to personal your subject line.
+Personalize: It’s time to personalize your subject line.
 You can use the recipient’s first name either at the beginning or at the end of your subject line.
 Personally, I like placing it at the end:

 In all, personalizing your email subject lines and your copy is a great way to nurture and convert your PPC leads.
 You’ll increase the level of trust that your leads have towards you.